Jkuzz/graphql-java-app/README.md

 `-c` will run continuously, allowing you to enter multiple queries successively and get query results after each one.
 When paired with `-f`, will continuously read from pipe.
 Otherwise, will read from stdin.

+## GUI Use
+The GUI access to the GraphQL store provides a more user-friendly access to a subset of the information available in the endpoint.
+The left part allows the user to select the available areas and add them to the view on the right.
+The top right checkbox configures which population fields area queried for using GraphQL and shown in the view.

+Displays demographics from all years that are availible in `src/main/resources/`, to display more, place the coresponding data there.

 ## Data